-Samsung S Pen Pro vs S Pen: Which should you buy? | Pocketnow
+Samsung S Pen Pro vs S Pen: What's the difference and which should you buy?

 - Samsung Galaxy S21 Ultra

-- Samsung Galaxy Note 20
+- Samsung Galaxy Note 20 Series

-- Samsung Galaxy Note 10
+- Samsung Galaxy Note 10 Series

-- Samsung Galaxy Tab S7+
+- Samsung Galaxy Tab S9 Series

-- Samsung Galaxy Tab S7
+- Samsung Galaxy Tab S8 Series

-- Samsung Galaxy Tab S7 FE
+- Samsung Galaxy Tab S7 Series

-- Samsung Galaxy Tab S6
+- Samsung Galaxy Tab S6 Series

 - Samsung One UI 3.1 or later & S Pen Pro requires charging and pairing to use Air Actions

-Which should you buy Samsung S Pen Pro vs S Pen?
+Which should you buy: Samsung S Pen Pro vs S Pen?

-The S Pen Pro costs $89.99 and it also supports the new Samsung Galaxy Z Fold 3 5G and most of the Samsung Galaxy devices that support the S Pen.
-It’s worth pointing out that if you have an existing S Pen at home, and consider picking up the Galaxy Z Fold 3, then existing S Pens will not work.
-That’s because of the new Wacom layer that’s built into the Z Fold 3.
-The special S Pen Fold Edition will work very similarly to the traditional S Pen, and it will cost $44.99.
+The S Pen Pro remains available for $99.99 in the US, and it continues supporting new and existing devices, even some which are a few years old at this point.
+The new Galaxy Z Fold series of devices are also compatible with the Galaxy S Pen Fold Edition, and these are either sold separately, or bundled with Samsung-made cases that also let you store the stylus securely with the device.

+The Samsung Slim S-Pen case is the best first-party accessory for the Fold 5.
+It comes with the new thin and light S Pen, and the case protects the phone from scratches and dents.
+It's available in several colorful designs, and it feels great in the hand.

+It's worth remembering that traditional S Pen (the ones that comes with the Galaxy S23 Ultra) aren't supported on the Galaxy Z Fold series of smartphones, and those will require the S Pen Fold Edition in order to work.
+Users can find replacement S Pen styluses on Amazon and at Samsung, and the tips can also be changed to ensure that tracking and input remain clear and recognizable.

-That being said, if you want to up your stylus game, want to take notes, draw on your compatible tablet, foldable or smartphone, the Samsung S Pen Pro offers all of the functionality, features, and benefits that you may be able to take advantage of.
+If you want to up your stylus game, want to take notes, draw on your compatible tablet, foldable, or smartphone.
+The Samsung S Pen Pro offers all the functionality, features, and benefits that you may be able to take advantage of.
 It also has a long battery life, and a full charge only takes 50 minutes via the USB-C port.
+If you're after a compatible case that can store the S Pen Fold Edition, you might be interested in these cases for the Galaxy Z Fold 5.